 The island is home to stunning landscapes and rich cross-cultural traditions.
 Hurricanes rarely affect Barbados, and no major storms have hit the island since Hurricane Janet in 1955.
 There are many sailing opportunities for sailing beginners but also experienced sailors.
 It is also a famous racing location.
 The racing season starts in January and runs until July.
 Whether you’re an avid sailing racer, keen cruiser, or a beginner eager to learn the ropes, sailing in Barbados is truly memorable.

 Due to its position, this island is another good option for all-year sailing.
-A wealth of sheltered anchorages, good weather, wonderful sea, plenty of activities make Grenada a fantastic base for a sailing vacation or an extended cruise.
+A wealth of sheltered anchorages, good weather, wonderful sea, and plenty of activities make Grenada a fantastic base for a sailing vacation or an extended cruise.

 Useful Tips before your Caribbean Sailing Holiday in the Off-Season